 About

-This blog exists to document the gastronomic adventures of THREE hungry girls (two sisters + a flatmate).
-From our amateur experiments in the kitchen to our memorable dining experiences in our respective locations across the nation (or special travel dining reports!) — this blog is dedicated to everything FOOD.
+This blog exists to document the gastronomic adventures of three hungry girls (two sisters + a flatmate).
+From our amateur experiments in the kitchen to our memorable dining experiences in our respective locations across the nation (or special travel dining reports!) — this blog is dedicated to everything delicious.

 Big Little Sister: Jen